maayaikeda/covid_case_prediction/README.md

 # Covid Case Prediction

 During a pandemic, governemnt issued state-wide shutdowns could prevent overwhelming the hosptial system but timing is key.
 Reacting after there are too many cases can be too late.
-In New York state, covid-19 cases peaked after the Governer Cuomo issued state-wide shutdown.
+In New York state, Governer Cuomo issued state-wide shutdown on 03/20/2020, however, Covid-19 cases peaked about 3 weeks later.
 Suggesting that many people already had contracted the virus by the time of the shutdown and started showing symptoms later.

 ![NY](/images/NY_labeled.png)